Scott McCaig: NET Ministries

 In the spring of 1987, two weeks after entering into full communion with the Catholic Church, McCaig took the Sacred Heart Cathedral youth group to a NET retreat.
-In autumn 1987, McCaig got accepted to serve with NET Youth Ministries for one year from 1987-1988.
+In autumn 1987, McCaig got accepted to serve with NET Youth Ministries for one year from 1987 to 1988.

-While serving on NET, McCaig met Fr.
-Bob Bedard, the founder of the Companions of the Cross, at a charismatic conference in Notre Dame.
-Fr.
+While serving on NET, McCaig met Bob Bedard, the founder of the Companions of the Cross, at a charismatic conference in Notre Dame.
 Bedard took McCaig, three of the other NET missionaries, and some seminarians out for food.
 McCaig and two of the other NET missionaries later joined the Companions of the Cross.

 McCaig is the second NET alumnus to be appointed bishop, after Bishop Andrew H. Cozzens.
 He continues to assist in the training of missionaries with NET Ministries of Canada.

 Companions of the Cross

-While discerning his vocation in St. Andrew's Cathedral in Victoria, British Columbia, McCaig stated “If you really, really want me to be a priest, then I need you to speak to me in a way I will really understand.”
+While discerning his vocation in St. Andrew's Cathedral in Victoria, British Columbia, McCaig recalls asking God, "If you really, really want me to be a priest, then I need you to speak to me in a way I will really understand."
 He then went to the back of the church and opened a copy of The B.C.
-Catholic newspaper and saw Fr.
-Sean O'Sullivan's "Dare to be a priest like me" advertisement, that he saw ten years prior on a road sign in Ontario.
-Within a few months he visited Fr.
-Bedard and moved to Ottawa.
+Catholic newspaper and saw Sean O'Sullivan's "Dare to be a priest like me" advertisement, that he saw ten years prior on a road sign in Ontario.
+Within a few months he visited Bedard and moved to Ottawa.

-In 1989, McCaig and joined the Society of Apostolic Life the Companions of the Cross in Ottawa.
+In 1989, McCaig joined the Society of Apostolic Life the Companions of the Cross in Ottawa.
 He was ordained to the priesthood in 1995.
-From 2000 to 2006, he served as an Associate Pastor, Parish Administrator, Hospital Chaplain, and Director of Formation for the Companions.
+From 2000 to 2006, he served as an associate pastor, parish administrator, hospital chaplain, and Director of Formation for the Companions.

 In 2006, McCaig was elected General Superior of the Companions of the Cross.
 He was re-elected in 2012 and served until his appointment to the Military Ordinariate of Canada in 2016.

 Military Ordinariate of Canada

 On April 8, 2016, McCaig was appointed to the Military Ordinariate of Canada by Pope Francis.
-Following his appointment he stated “It’s a crucial necessity to support the troops and support those protecting our freedoms and upholding human dignity.”
+Following his appointment he stated "It’s a crucial necessity to support the troops and support those protecting our freedoms and upholding human dignity."

-On May 31, 2016, on the Feast of the Visitation, McCaig was consecrated as a Bishop at Notre Dame Cathedral and installed as the Bishop of the Military Ordinariate of Canada.
+On May 31, 2016, on the Feast of the Visitation, McCaig was consecrated as a bishop at Notre Dame Cathedral and installed as the bishop of the Military Ordinariate of Canada.

 In May 2017, McCaig led a military delegation of over 60 people on a pilgrimage to Lourdes, France.
 Maj-Gen. Chapdelaine stated this pilgrimage was part of a program for the spiritual resilience of Canadian Armed Forces members who seek to deepen their faith.

 Other work

 McCaig serves on the Board of Renewal Ministries Canada and has participated in missionary outreach to over fifteen countries in Africa, Eastern Europe, and Southeast Asia.

-Since 2013, McCaig has served on the Board of Catholic Christian Outreach.
+Since 2013, McCaig has served on the board of Catholic Christian Outreach.
 He is involved in the spiritual formation of the members of the movement.

-He is the co-Chaplain to the Spiritual Motherhood of Priests Apostolate in Ottawa.
+He is the co-chaplain to the Spiritual Motherhood of Priests Apostolate in Ottawa.